acryldata/dbt-impact-action/README.md

         # We need the full git history to get a proper list of changed files.
         fetch-depth: 0

-    # This piece is standard boilerplate for any dbt project.
-    # It assumes that your requirements.txt file will install
-    # dbt and the dbt adapter you're using.
     - name: Set up Python
       uses: actions/setup-python@v3
       with:
         python-version: "3.10"

+    # TODO(developer): Update this portion to point at your pip requirements file.
+    # We assume that this step will install dbt and the dbt adapter you're using.
+    # For example, if might install `dbt-snowflake>=1.5.0`.
     - name: Install dependencies
       run: |
         python -m pip install --upgrade pip wheel